All Episodes

 You know, there's a lot of talk about where was Obama on the night of Benghazi.

-From from from the Douglas Shulman's testimony to Congress, it looks like Obama the likelihood is that Obama was mysteriously meeting with Douglas Shulman, Commissioner of the IRS yet again for one of those sixty visits a year that Douglas Shulman, Commissioner of the RS, makes to the Obama White House.
+From the Douglas Shulman's testimony to Congress, it looks like Obama, the likelihood is that Obama was mysteriously meeting with Douglas Shulman, commissioner of the IRS, yet again, for one of those 60 visits a year that Douglas Shulman, commissioner of the IRS, makes to the Obama White House.

 And do you know how often he visited the White House in that time?